SimplyFriday/bedrock-portal/readme.md

 * ApplicationTitle - Change to your realm name
 * MembershipEnabled - false
 * StoreEnabled - false
+* BackupsToKeep - set to whatever you want, be careful as large numbers could result in low disk space
+* ArchivePath - This is where backups will be stored.
+Make sure that permissions are set to read/write for the web app user
+* TempPath - Staging location for backup zips.
+Make sure that permissions are set to read/write for the web app user
+* WorldName - The name of your world, set in server.properties (eventually this will be determined automatically, but this is easier for now)

 The following sections are a little more complicated.